IKalonji/pyMoralis/README.md

    cd ..
    ```

-* NOTE: Insert API KEYS into a .env file in the project root.
+* NOTE: Insert API KEYS into a in the Project file where required.

 5. Create your Python project and simply import Moralis/Covalent/IPFS from moralis and start building: